Aryankpoor/metamorpheus/README.md

 # Python-Apps
 This contains all the python apps and basic programs which are usually made in C and C++.
-Most of the apps are in Tkinter but some are in other pytho modules.
+Most of the apps are in Tkinter but some are in other python modules.

 Some of the apps include: